bbaserdem/dotfiles/README.md

 Current to-do items, with no order

+* Terminal font scaling based on DPI maybe?
+Laptop has tiny fonts.
+* Autorandr for Server layout.
 * Fix the multiple loadings of autorandr; and fix feh autoset files.
 * Opening terminal switches desktop under all conditions. (???)
 * Build tmux alias with all my console programs